arthurBarthe/debiased-spatial-whittle/paper/paper.md

 `DSWL` is a Python implementation of the Debiased Spatial Whittle likelihood [@guillaumin_debiased_2022], a method that addresses the bias of the Whittle likelihood [@sykulski_debiased_2019].
-While its use of the Fast Fourier Transform requires gridded data, the implemented method additionally allows for missing observations, making it amenable to practical applications where a full hypercube of data measurements might not be available.
+Although it requires gridded data as it relies on the Fast Fourier Transform, the implemented method additionally allows for missing observations, making it amenable to practical applications where a full hyperrectangle of data measurements might not be available.
 Missing observations might occur due to natural boundaries or due to measurement constraints.
 As an example, in \autoref{fig:example} we show a simulated sample from an exponential covariance model observed on a domain with